aviatorhughes/ReactExp/README.md

 Simple Quiz built with react, react-router on asp net core platform.
 React is coded using TypeScript.
-Built on Visual Studio 2017
+Built using Visual Studio 2017
-collaborator test